Fix: Windows Server not showing up in Network in File Explorer

 Some users utilize Windows Server PCs for their local networks.
-However, a few users have stated in forum posts that their Windows Server PCs don’t show up in Network within File Explorer on their client PCs.
+However, a few users have stated in forum posts that their Windows Server PCs don’t appear in Network within File Explorer on their client PCs.

-Thus, File Explorer does not display all network devices within Network on its navigation pane.
-This has become a more prevalent issue since Microsoft removed HomeGroup from Windows 10 1803.
+Thus, File Explorer does not display all network devices within the Network on its navigation pane.
+This issue has become more prevalent since Microsoft removed HomeGroup from Windows 10 1803.

 However, the same error can also arise on Windows 7 clients.

-How can Users Fix Windows Server not Showing Up in Network?
+What can I do if Windows Server is not showing up in Network?

 - First, check that network discovery is on (for all the networked PCs), which enables the connected PCs to find each other.
 Users can do that by pressing the Windows key + R hotkey.